Carl Bland

-Carl Nathaniel Bland (born August 17, 1961 in Fluvanna County, Virginia) is a former wide receiver in the NFL.
+Carl Nathaniel Bland (born August 17, 1961) is an American former professional football wide receiver in the National Football League (NFL).
 He played for the Detroit Lions and Green Bay Packers.
 He also played two seasons with the Calgary Stampeders, where he won a Grey Cup in 1992.

-Carl Bland is now a pastor and administrator at Confluence Preparatory high school in St. Louis.
+Bland is now a pastor and administrator at Confluence Preparatory Academy in St. Louis.